Myanmar protesters back on streets despite police violence - WTMJ

 Witnesses estimated that tens of thousands of protesters, if not more, turned out in Yangon and Mandalay, the country’s biggest cities.
 Rallies also took place in the capital Naypyitaw and elsewhere.

 The protesters are demanding that power be restored to Suu Kyi’s deposed civilian government.
-They’re also seeking freedom for her and other governing party members since the military detained them after blocking the new session of Parliament on Feb.
+They are also seeking freedom for her and other governing party members since the military detained them after blocking the new session of Parliament on Feb.
 1.

 The military says it acted because November’s election, which Suu Kyi’s National League for Democracy won in a landslide, were marred by irregularities.
 The election commission had refuted the allegation.